-Mayo Clinic Cancer Center researchers collaborate regularly with scientists and clinicians in other organizations worldwide through cancer cooperative groups and a range of other programs.
+Researchers in the Mayo Clinic Cancer Center collaborate with scientists and clinicians in other organizations worldwide through a range of cancer cooperative groups and other programs to help advance cancer research.

-- The Mayo Clinic Cancer Center serves as the research coordinating center for the Academic and Community Cancer Research United (ACCRU).
+The Cancer Center serves as the research coordinating center for Academic and Community Cancer Research United (ACCRU).
 ACCRU is a cancer clinical research network of academic institutions and community oncology practices that collaborates with industry partners to develop and conduct clinical trials and investigator-written studies.

-- The Mayo Clinic Cancer Center in Rochester co-hosts the Cancer Prevention Network (CPN).
-CPN, led by Paul J. Limburg, M.D., organizes, promotes and conducts cancer prevention research.
+The Mayo Clinic Cancer Center also serves as the administrative and research base for the Cancer Prevention Network (CPN), a clinical trials study group.
+Led by Paul J. Limburg, M.D., CPN organizes, promotes and conducts cancer prevention research.

-- The Pancreatic Cancer Genetic Epidemiology (PACGENE) Consortium, led by Gloria M. Petersen, Ph.D., is based in the Cancer Center.
-PACGENE is a group of NCI-funded individuals searching for the genetic underpinnings of pancreatic cancer.
+The Pancreatic Cancer Genetic Epidemiology (PACGENE) Consortium, led by Gloria M. Petersen, Ph.D., is based in the Mayo Clinic Cancer Center.
+PACGENE is a group of NCI-funded investigators searching for the genetic underpinnings of pancreatic cancer.